Timeslip (comics): Civil War and after

-Rina Patel was one of the former Warriors whose secret identities and home addresses were "outed" on a New Warriors hate site, a backlash from the latest incarnation of the Warriors' involvement in a catastrophe that was the catalyst of the Marvel Comics publishing event known as Civil War.
-After being "outed", Rina was shown on the run from an angry mob, part of a growing anti-New Warrior (and anti-superhero in general) movement in the United States in reaction to the catastrophe.

-It was also confirmed, that she regained her powers somewhen in between her last appearance in New Warriors and the events of Civil War.
+During the "Civil War" event, Hindsight publicly reveals the secret identities and addresses of the New Warriors online, having turned against them following the devastation of Stamford, Connecticut.
+Rina is pursued by an angry mob and is revealed to have regained her powers sometime prior.

-Rina has been identified as one of the 142 registered superheroes who appear to have joined the Initiative.
+Rina is one of the 142 registered superheroes who have joined the Initiative.

-Rina was recently seen celebrating the Holidays in San Francisco with the X-Men and other mutants still remaining after M-Day.

 During the "Outlawed" storyline, Rina appears as a member of C.R.A.D.L.E. when a law is passed that forbids superheroes who are below the age of 21.

 Powers and abilities

 Rina Patel possesses the ability to send her consciousness in past or future versions of herself.
 She is able to manipulate time, which can allow her to move at superhuman speed.

 Reception

 Critical response

 CBR.com ranked Rina Patel 6th in their "15 Amazing Asian Superheroes" list, 7th in their "10 Most Powerful Superheroes Who Can Travel Through Time" list, and 10th in their "10 Most Powerful Members of The New Warriors" list.